PerfectoMobileSA/Samples/Native/Java/README.md

 * If you have uploaded your own app update the test case</p>

-* Run the following maven commands from terminal/command prompt in the base directory:</p>
+* Run the following maven commands from terminal/command prompt in the base Java directory:</p>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - For iOS test: